-Bernard Madoff, who masterminded Ponzi scheme that cost billions, dies
+Bernard Madoff, mastermind of vast Wall Street Ponzi scheme, dies at 82

 “I live in a tormented state now knowing of all the pain and suffering that I have created,” he said in June 2009, when he was sentenced to 150 years in prison after pleading guilty to 11 felony charges, including securities fraud and money laundering.
 “I have left a legacy of shame.”

 Mr. Madoff reportedly had a heart attack in prison in 2013.
 In February 2020, he asked a judge for compassionate release, citing end-stage renal disease and other ailments that had left him in need of a wheelchair and constant care.
+The request was denied.

 His death, at a federal prison medical facility in Butner, N.C., was announced by a Bureau of Prisons spokeswoman.

-The spokeswoman, Kristie Breshears, did not provide a cause although she said Mr. Madoff had tested negative for covid-19.
+The spokeswoman, Kristie Breshears, did not provide a cause but said Mr. Madoff had tested negative for covid-19.

 At the time of his death, Mr. Madoff remained a chief villain in the narrative of the 2008 economic meltdown that, ironically, had helped unveil his wrongdoing.
 His scheme did not feature subprime loans, credit-default swaps or the other complex financial maneuvers that had contributed to the onset of the recession.
 Mr. Madoff had engaged in the simple, ancient act of swindling.